gjermshus/VSTS-SlackBot/README.md

 > `BotName` - Name of the bot in your Slack Directory.
 `SlackToken` - Token obtained with access to Slack.
 `VSTSToken` - Token obtained with access to VSTS
-`VSTSProject` - What project in VSTS the work items belong to
 `VSTSDomain` - The subdomain to your VSTS account

 Alternative for VSTS token is to user alternative user credentials.
 In that case switch `VSTSToken` with